Felix Banaszak

 Felix Banaszak (born 24 October 1989) is a German politician of the Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 German federal election.

+Since 2024, Banaszak has also been serving as co-leader of Alliance 90/The Greens, alongside Franziska Brantner.

 Early career

 During his studies, Banaszak worked as legislative assistant to Dirk Behrendt at the State Parliament of Berlin.
 From 2014 to 2017, he managed the Düsseldorf offices of Members of the European Parliament Terry Reintke and Sven Giegold.

 Political career

 From 2013 to 2014, Banaszak co-chaired the Green Youth on the national level, alongside Theresa Kalmer.

-Since 2018, Banaszak has been serving as co-chair of the Green Party in North Rhine-Westphalia, alongside Mona Neubaur.
+From 2018 to 2022, Banaszak served as co-chair of the Green Party in North Rhine-Westphalia, alongside Mona Neubaur.

+Member of the German Parliament, 2021–present

 In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Banaszak led his party's delegation in the working group on education policy; his co-chairs from the other parties were Andreas Stoch and Jens Brandenburg.

-Banaszak has been a member of the German Bundestag since 2021, representing the Duisburg II district.
-In parliament, he has since been serving on the Budget Committee, the Audit Committee and the Committee on Economic Affairs.
-On the Budget Committee, he is his parliamentary group's rapporteur on the annual budgets of the Federal Ministry for Economic Affairs and Climate Action and the Federal Ministry for Economic Cooperation and Development.
+Banaszak has been a member of the German Bundestag since 2021, elected after having been chosen for rank 6 on the NRW Green Party's closed state list.
+He also ran in the Duisburg II district, where he came in 4th in both elections.
+In parliament, he served on the Budget Committee, the Audit Committee and the Committee on Economic Affairs.
+On the Budget Committee, he was his parliamentary group's rapporteur on the annual budgets of the Federal Ministry for Economic Affairs and Climate Action and the Federal Ministry for Economic Cooperation and Development.
+On the Committee on Economic Affairs, he was his group's rapporteur on industrial policy and the energy sector.

 In addition to his committee assignments, Banaszak has been a member of the German delegation to the Franco-German Parliamentary Assembly since 2022.

 In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Banaszak and Sven Giegold led their party's delegation in the working group on finances; their counterparts from the CDU were Lutz Lienenkämper and Günter Krings.